kqwang/Phase_unwrapping_by_U-Net/README.md

 ```

 ## Datasets
-Download dataset from [here](https://figshare.com/s/685e972475221aa3b4c4) to the current path and unzip.
+Download dataset (without noise) from [here](https://figshare.com/s/685e972475221aa3b4c4) to the current path and unzip.
 The file structure is the following:
 ```
 train_in
 └── 000001.mat